Nathan Healy

 Frequently Asked Questions

-Yes, Boulder has net metering through multiple utility providers including Xcel Energy, United Power, Black Hills Energy, and CORE Electric Cooperative.
-All offer 1:1 net metering, meaning you receive full retail rate credit for excess solar energy sent to the grid.
+Yes, Boulder has net metering through multiple utility providers including Xcel Energy, United Power, Black Hills Energy, and others.
+All Colorado utilities offer 1:1 net metering, meaning excess solar energy you send to the grid earns full retail rate credits.

-We’re Palmetto Solar, a national company with strong local expertise in Boulder.
-Since 2020, we’ve completed 1,534 installations across Colorado, building deep experience with local permitting, utilities, and installation challenges.
+We’re Palmetto Solar, a national solar company with deep local expertise in Colorado.
+Since 2020, we’ve completed 1,534 installations across the state, helping homeowners like you switch to clean energy.